Skip to content

 If the loop doesn't converge:

-2. Look for conflicting meta-rubric criteria
+2. Look for conflicting meta-rubric criteria in the evaluation reports

 3. Lower the revision LLM temperature for more deterministic outputs